Problem Set 4: Memory Scramble

 psets/ps4repository for you on github.mit.edu.

-Import into Eclipse.
-See Problem Set 0 for if you need a refresher on how to create, clone, or import your repository.
+npm install, then open in Visual Studio Code.
+See Problem Set 0 for if you need a refresher on how to create, clone, or set up your repository.

 On this problem set, you will build a networked multiplayer version of Memory, a.k.a.
 Concentration, the game in which you turn over face-down cards and try to find matching pairs.
 Our version will have players turning over cards simultaneously, rather than taking turns.
 We’ll call it Memory Scramble.

-When you’re done problems 1-3, you can play Memory Scramble in your browser.
+When you’re done with problems 1-2, you can play Memory Scramble in your browser.

 Iterative Development Recommendation